Higher representation infinite algebras and toric Fano stacks of Picard number one or two: Tilting theory for smooth toric Fano stacks of Picard number two

 Therefore there are the following five kinds of $2$-tilting bundles up to translations.
+All of them are $2$-representation infinite algebras of type $\widetilde A\widetilde A$.
 Observe that by mutations of non-trivial upper sets in $q^{-1}(J)$, they are mutated to each other, which correspond to $2$-APR tilting mutations.

 \end{Ex}